reposense/RepoSense/docs/UserGuide.md

 ```
 git config --global user.name "YOUR_AUTHOR_NAME”
 ```
-Reponsese expects the Git Author Name to be the same as author's GitHub username.
+RepoSense expects the Git Author Name to be the same as author's GitHub username.
 If an author's `Git Author Name` is different from her `GitHub ID`, the `Git Author Name` needs to be specified in the standalone config file.
 If the author has more than one `Git Author Name`, multiple values can be entered too.

 ### Using `@@author` Tags